jar398/plotter/README.md

 ## Configuration

-Copy `config/config.sample.yml` to `config/config.yml` and edit the configuration directives as appropriate for your local `plotter` installation.
+Edit the configuration directives in `config/config2.yml` as appropriate for your local `plotter` installation.

  1. Set `locations: workspace: path:` to a local directory where the plotter scripts can put results and intermediate files.
 Personally I set this to